Pomperaug High School

 Pomperaug High School (PHS) is a public high school in Southbury, Connecticut.
 It is part of Regional School District 15 which serves Southbury in addition to Middlebury.

 History

 Pomperaug was built in 1979 on the border between Southbury and Middlebury, the two communities which it serves.
 It is the only high school in Regional School District 15, and receives students who have graduated from Memorial Middle School (in Middlebury) and Rochambeau Middle School (in Southbury).
 Previous to the building of Pomperaug High School, the region was served by Southbury High School, the now current Rochambeau Middle School building.

 On August 1, 2018, it was announced that Paul Jones would be the new principal of Pomperaug High School, filling the position that was previously held by Glenn Lungarini.

-Academics

-In 2022, PHS was ranked #27 in U.S. News Best High Schools in Connecticut.

 Athletics

 Pomperaug also has a strong athletic tradition with a number of championships.
 The school is a part of the South West Conference.